Table of Contents

 This example involves a handyman who made a call to Yelp in order to figure out how to increase his star ratings.
 Yelp went to the extent of flying that individual to their office to prove no threats were made.

 The only answer Yelp gave was a call log showing 30-second calls.
 What is accomplished during that time?
 Odds are that it was a voicemail and not an actual conversation.
-8 out of the 28 calls were longer than 30 seconds but no calls longer than 7 minutes.
-Seems like they didn’t want to help.
+Eight out of the 28 calls were longer than 30 seconds.

 This has been happening for some time now.
 Please watch the video below (from 2010!) to better put this into perspective.